sfcal/samuel.computer/src/content/blog/gba-resume.md

     cap.release()
 ```

-Claude did a great job vibing out the right color pallet for my image.

 <img src="/assets/blog/color-palette.png" alt="Claude Colors" style="max-width: 100%; margin: 0 auto; display: block;" />
+<div style="text-align: center;">Claude did a great job vibing out the right color pallet for my image.</div><br><br/>

-After showing off the basic prototype to the group at [sideprojectsaturday.com](http://sideprojectsaturday.com), the biggest criticism was that if I was trying to get my project in front of as many eyeballs as possible, this needed more than just a physical implementation.
+After showing off the basic prototype to the group at <a href="http://sideprojectsaturday.com" style="color: #3b82f6;">sideprojectsaturday.com</a>, the biggest criticism was that if I was trying to get my project in front of as many eyeballs as possible, this needed more than just a physical implementation.
 As the name suggests, GBAjs2 is a Gameboy Advance emulator written entirely in JS.
 While not perfectly compatible with all games and some issues with Firefox, Andy’s implementation worked perfectly with my rom.
 Only minor changes were needed to autoload my rom on startup.
 Thanks Andy!

 ## Hardware

 The real wow factor of this whole project is being able to play this on genuine hardware.
 To accomplish this goal I needed a few things.

-Some cheap Gameboy Advances
+- Some cheap Gameboy Advances

-Rewriteable cartridges
+- Rewriteable cartridges

-custom labels
+- custom labels

-packaging
+- packaging

 The most expensive part of this project was going to be acquiring the Gameboys.
 With most Ebay listings hovering between $60 - $100, this was a non starter if I was going to risk them never being returned.
-I did see references to knockoff Gameboys that played actual cartridges ~5 years ago, but it appears that production has stopped and they no longer fetch a reasonable price.
+I did see references to knockoff Gameboys that played actual cartridges ~5 years ago, but it appears that production has stopped and they no longer fetch a reasonable price.<br><br/>

 Gameboy Advances aren’t region locked, what if I went directly to the source?
 Searching Japanese auction sites, I was able to find hundreds of listings for aging GBAs in okay condition.
 Even better, many of them were being sold in lots.
-Using buyee.jp, I was able to bid on these auctions and secure 10x GBAs for $30 each after import fees.
+Using buyee.jp, I was able to bid on these auctions and secure 10x GBAs for $30 each after import fees.<br><br/>

 <img src="/assets/blog/buyee-auction.png" alt="CleanShot 2025-07-30 at 12.11.16.png" style="max-width: 100%; margin: 0 auto; display: block;" />

-With the consoles secured and rom file in hand, I now needed cartridges and a way to write them.
+With the consoles secured and rom file in hand, I now needed cartridges and a way to write them.<br><br/>

-The GBxCart RW was the perfect option for writing ROMs with support for a broad range of after market carts and a database available of known carts ([https://flashcartdb.com/](https://flashcartdb.com/)).
+The GBxCart RW was the perfect option for writing ROMs with support for a broad range of after market carts and a database available of known carts ([https://flashcartdb.com/](https://flashcartdb.com/)).<br><br/>

 Even with these resources I found it difficult to determine what cartridge I would be getting from the Aliexpress vendors.
-Eventually I decided to roll the dice on some clone Mother 3 carts.
+Eventually I decided to roll the dice on some clone Mother 3 carts. <br><br/>

 <img src="/assets/blog/mother3-carts.png" alt="CleanShot 2025-07-30 at 12.36.30.png" style="max-width: 100%; margin: 0 auto; display: block;" />

 This ended up working out!
-After some custom labels designed by my friend Jess, I had all the pieces.
+After some custom labels designed by my friend Jess, I had all the pieces.<br><br/>

 <img src="/assets/blog/final-flashing.png" alt="CleanShot 2025-07-30 at 12.36.30.png" style="max-width: 100%; margin: 0 auto; display: block;" />

-A 3D printed insert to hold and display both items finishes off the project.
+A 3D printed insert to hold and display both items finishes off the project.<br><br/>

 <img src="/assets/blog/final-product.png" alt="CleanShot 2025-07-30 at 12.36.30.png" style="max-width: 100%; margin: 0 auto; display: block;" />